addyosmani/critical-path-css-demo/README.md

 gulp critical
 ```

-This performs the normal build, then generates and inlines critical-path CSS for the page, taking the total size of HTML + CSS in index.html down to 7KB.
+This performs the normal build, then generates and inlines critical-path CSS for the page,
+taking the total size of HTML + CSS in index.html down to 7KB.

+In a production level project, you would probably want to load in the rest of your app-wide
+CSS asyncronously.